secretstartups/handbook/total-rewards/compensation/compensation-review-cycle/index.html.md

 ### Annual Compensation Review Timeline

 ##### November:
-1. Members of the Total Rewards team, People Business Partners, and People Tech will sync on a weekly basis to coordinate on Annual Compensation Review and the Talent Assessment cycle.
+1. Members of the Total Rewards team, People Business Partners, and People Technology will sync on a weekly basis to coordinate on Annual Compensation Review and the Talent Assessment cycle.
 1. Benchmarks and Location Factors
    * The Total Rewards team will review all benchmarks and location factors associated with the Compensation Calculator and propose revised inputs to the Total Rewards leader for approval/implementation.
 1. Talent Assessment